This Month – Hard Goodbyes and IN BETWEEN TIME

 Everything in the hospital room had been white, even her gown.
 All the white was depressing.
 Regardless of circumstance, even in depressing white hospital rooms, mothers should reassure twelve-year-old sons, not tell them they want to die.
 She told him she wanted to die on a Wednesday.
 Wednesday, October 5th.
 The day their relationship shattered.

 Reading today’s headlines, he was indifferent about Alabamans unveiling a monument to the Boll Weevil.
 On the positive side, since his ambition was to be either a baseball player or a novelist, baseball banning tobacco juice-covered spitballs pleased him.

 C.J. rejoiced about spitballs and his mother being out of his life.
 With prohibition passed, she would have worn him out, blathering about how grand forced teetotaling would be.
 To provoke her, he would have argued prohibition would only increase crime.
 Yes, no relationship with her was best, especially since she disdained the Irish.

-Her absence meant he didn’t need her approval of Maggie O’Sullivan, Maggie Kathryn O’Sullivan, an opinionated Irish girl.
-Shrewd, stubborn, enticing, and sassy that one was, but, oh, she was pretty: soft red hair, beguiling eyes as green as the emerald isle itself, a warm skin tone, tall, willowy, and a hint of an Irish lilt in her voice.
+He didn’t need her approval of Maggie O’Sullivan, Maggie Kathryn O’Sullivan, an opinionated Irish girl.
+Shrewd, stubborn, enticing, and sassy that one was.
+But, oh, she was pretty, soft red hair, beguiling eyes as green as the emerald isle itself, a warm skin tone, tall, willowy, and a hint of an Irish lilt in her voice.
 He knew the first time he saw her; she would be his muse.
 He decided it was time to tell her.

 “Your muse?” she laughed, pulling her collar up and her red felt beret down over newly bobbed hair.